MohamedYahiaSan/PP_Classification/README.md

     ```

 - **Predict the price for a device by ID and update the database**:
+    Endpoint: `POST /api/predict/{id}`
+    Expected Return: Returns the predicted price for the device with the specified ID in JSON format.
+If the device is not found, returns a 404 error
     ```sh
     curl -X POST http://localhost:5000/api/predict/{id}
     ```